chainer/chainer/docs/source/tutorial/train_loop.rst

 2. Create the dataset iterators
 '''''''''''''''''''''''''''''''

-Although this is an optional step, we'd like to introduce the :class:`~chainer.dataset.Iterator` class that enables to retrieve a set of data and labels from the given dataset and give a mini-batch easily.
+Although this is an optional step, we'd like to introduce the :class:`~chainer.dataset.Iterator` class that retrieves a set of data and labels from the given dataset to easily make a mini-batch.
 There are some subclasses that can perform the same thing in different ways, e.g., using multi-processing to parallelize the data loading part, etc.

 Here, we use :class:`~chainer.iterators.SerialIterator`, which is also a subclass of :class:`~chainer.dataset.Iterator` in the below example code.
 The :class:`~chainer.iterators.SerialIterator` can provide mini-batches with or without shuffling the order of data in the given dataset.